 IBM Cognos Analytics

 IBM offers a comprehensive portfolio of on-premises and cloud BI, performance management (planning, financial consolidation, disclosure management) and advanced analytics solutions.
-The core offering consists of IBM Cognos Analytics, IBM Planning Analytics (formerly TM1), IBM Watson Analytics and the IBM SPSS Predictive Analytics portfolio.
+The core offering of IBM’s Analytics portfolio consists of Planning Analytics, Watson Analytics and SPSS Predictive Analytics.
 This product review focuses solely on IBM Cognos Analytics.